Social media marketing researcher and expert.

 of Marketing Research, Journal of

 Consumer Research, Marketing Science, Psychological

 Research.
 He has also appeared Businessweek, the Chicago Tribune, CNN, Financial Times, Forbes, Huffington Post, the International Herald Tribune, Mashable.com, the

 New York Times, the Pittsburgh Post-Gazette, Science Daily, The Economist, Voice of America, the Wall

 He has received several prestigious awards for his work, including the Marketing

 Science Institute's Alden G. Clayton Award, a Google-WPP Marketing Research

 Award, the American Marketing Association's John A. Howard Award, and the American Marketing Association's Donald R. Lehmann Award.
 He also

 received an honorable mention for the DMEF’s Shankar-Spiegel Award, was a two-time finalist for the Journal of Marketing Research’s Paul E. Green Best Paper Award (2010 and 2012), was a finalist for the Marketing Science John Little Award (2013), was selected as one of the Marketing Science Institute's top "Young Scholars" for 2013, won the ecch best marketing case study award in 2013, and has received research grants from the Marketing Science Institute.
-In 2013 he was named as one of the most productive marketing academics in the world, having recently been listed in the top 20 marketing academics based on publications in the premier marketing journals between 2009 and 2013..
+In 2013 he was named as one of the most productive marketing academics in the world, having recently been listed in the top 20 marketing academics based on publications in the premier marketing journals between 2009 and 2013.